legop3/notes/current/anatomies/central nervous system.md

   - found within vertebral canal
   - has outer white matter and inner gray matter
   - gray matter
+    - butterfly shaped
     - dorsal horn
+      - towards the posterior, back
-      - top of the angel wings
+      - top of the butterfly wings
       - sensory neurons
       - dorsal root
         - where the nerve enters the spinal cord
       - dorsal root ganglion
         - lump in the nerves entering the spinal cord
     - ventral horn
-      - bottom of the angel wings
+      - bottom of the butterfly wings
       - ventral root
         - nerves leaving the spinal cord
   - white matter